 Coordinators: Anabel Gomez '18, Katheryn Kornegay '20, DD Maoz '18

 Pomona Partners is a non-academic mentor program for Fremont Academy students focusing on self-realization, empowerment, and social awareness.
 With coordination through the Draper Center for Community Partnerships, volunteers design and implement a curriculum that includes weekly visits to Fremont as well as two off-site field trips per semester.
 Pomona Partners hopes to cultivate mentor relationships and foster a peer group for success in high school and a college future.
 To get involved, or to find out more, send an email to the coordinator team or drop by the Draper Center.

-The Rooftop Garden Mentoring Program is a collaboration between Pomona College and Teen Green, a part of Uncommon Good.
+The Rooftop Garden Project is a collaboration between Pomona College and Teen Green, a part of Uncommon Good.
 The program aims to increase activism and awareness around environmental justice, sustainability, and gardening; build leadership and presentation skills; and develop positive mentoring relationships between Pomona and Teen Green students.
 Environmentors and mentees work together to develop short workshops and collaborate with other members of the program to cultivate a garden on top of Sontag Residence Hall.
-We meet biweekly on Thursdays from 4 to 5:30.
-Contact the Rooftop Gardening mentors directly for more information.
+We meet biweekly on Thursdays from 4 pm to 5:30 pm.